sroemen/logparsetest/README.md

 Within those lines that have accountIDs, it will collect the date field and parse it into a unix epoch.

 To calculate the session spans, each page hit's epochs are aligned and tested.
-If there is a delta of 600 or more, it will indicate a newsession.
+If there is a delta of 600 or more (10 minutes), it will indicate a newsession.
 It will also determine the max and min length of sessions.

 # Running the app